ForLoveOfCats/fae/docs/language_reference.md

 ## Functions

-Functions take the following forms and can be defined in any block, including within other functions, and can inherit the generic type parameters from any outer function.
+Functions can be defined in any block, including within other functions, and can inherit the generic type parameters from any outer function.
+They take the following general forms.
 ```
 // `void` function taking no arguments
 fn function_name() {